etcimon/memutils/README.md

 The allocator-friendly lifetime management objects are:
 - RefCounted: Similar to shared_ptr in C++, it's also compatible with interface casting.
-- Unique: Similar to unique_ptr in C++, it destroys an object pointer allocated from the same allocator with `.free` or by letting it go out of scope.
+- Unique: Similar to unique_ptr in C++, by default it will consider objects to have been created with `new`, but if a custom allocator is specified it will destroy an object pointer allocated from the same allocator with `.free`.

 ### Examples: